Richard Marx: 2010s

-In March 2010, Marx released Stories To Tell, his first fully acoustic album.
+In March 2010, Marx released Stories to Tell, his first fully acoustic album.

 On May 3, 2011, Marx was invited onto the stage at the Curran Theater in San Francisco by Hugh Jackman.
 It was opening night of Hugh Jackman in Performance.
 Jackman and Marx sang "Right Here Waiting" together, with Marx changing the lyrics of the last chorus to "right here waiting for Hugh".

 Also on May 3, 2011, the reissue of Stories to Tell was released in the United States as a three-disc set exclusively through Walmart.
 The set included a "best of" disc, an acoustic disc of tracks, and a DVD of a live concert performance at the Shepherd's Bush venue in England.
 The album was also made available for purchase on iTunes and Amazon, but without the bonus DVD and album booklet.
 "Everybody" was released as a single in Europe and "When You Loved Me" was released in the U.S., peaking in the Top 20 on the Adult Contemporary chart.

 In the summer of 2011, Marx collaborated with the internet comedy duo Rhett and Link, producing a celebrity endorsement for a colon-cleansing spa in Sacramento, California.
 The ad spot and its "making of" was featured on an episode of Rhett and Link's Commercial Kings television series on IFC.

 On November 1, 2011, Marx released The Christmas EP, a five-song collection of Christmas songs.
 In October 2012, Marx followed up The Christmas EP with a full album of holiday tracks that he called Christmas Spirit.

 On July 8, 2014, Marx released his eleventh studio album, Beautiful Goodbye.

 2020s

 Marx's next album, Limitless, was released on February 7, 2020.
 Its lead-off single, "Another One Down", hit No. 14 on Billboards Adult Contemporary chart, giving Marx a span of 32 years at the format.

 In 2021, he appeared in the Family Guy episode "Young Parent Trap".

 His autobiography Stories to Tell, was released in July 2021.

-He appears as himself in the 200th episode of The Goldbergs, "The Wedding" which aired in March 2022.
+Marx appears as himself and performs "Right Here Waiting" in the 200th episode of The Goldbergs, "The Wedding" which aired in March 2022.